timvisee/timvisee.com/content/blog/2019-10-27_stealing-private-keys-from-secure-file-sharing-service/index.md

 ![XSS alert screenshot on request page](./xss-alert.png)

+This means we can execute our own code on a targets machine.
 That's some nasty stuff!
 The question is, what significant things can we do with this issue?

 ## Local private keys
 The service uses client-side asymmetric encryption to secure your files.
 Because